 Spray Collars

 Spray collars are an alternative to static shock collars and work by emitting an unpleasant spray, such as citronella, when the dog exhibits unwanted behavior.
-The spray serves as a deterrent and is intended to interrupt the dog’s behavior without causing physical discomfort.
+The spray is a deterrent and intended to interrupt the dog’s behavior without causing physical discomfort.
 While spray collars may be perceived as a more humane option, they are still controversial due to concerns about the stress and aversion caused by the sudden and unexpected spray.

 Ultrasonic Collars